 There are many life-altering injuries that can be caused by a motor vehicle accident, ranging from minor to catastrophic.
 We understand that, no matter what the severity, suffering through injury can have a lasting impact on you or your family's lives.

 That's why, over the past 80 years, we've represented injuries from broken arms to quadriplegia.
 We care about the rights and entitlements of all road accident victims.

-Below are some of the most common motor vehicle accident injuries we see:
+Below are some of the most common car, motorbike, and public transport accident injuries we see:

-The term whiplash is used to describe an injury to the spine caused by the sudden, violent movement of the head or neck, as can occur in a motor vehicle accident.
+The term whiplash is used to describe an injury to the spine caused by the sudden, violent movement of the head or neck, as can occur in a car accident.